 g) In the last 60 semester-hours of work toward a UPEI degree, students will receive credit for no more than 12 semester-hours of study completed at another university; exceptions may be made only with the permission of the Dean of the respective Faculty or School.

-h) All students working toward an undergraduate degree or diploma will be required to take one of the following three courses, recommended to be taken within the first three semesters of registration, to fulfill graduation requirements:
+h) All students working toward an undergraduate degree will be required to take the following courses, recommended to be taken within the first three semesters of registration, to fulfill graduation requirements:

 - UPEI 1010 – Writing Studies: Engaging Writing, Rhetoric, and Communication;

 - UPEI 1020 – Inquiry Studies: Engaging Ideas and Cultural Contexts; or